Namibia

 Our destination is a working guest farm at Namibgrens, perched on the edge of the Khomas Highland area, close to the famous Spreetshoogte Pass, a gateway to the vast Namib Desert and the perfect base from which to explore the area.
 Night at Namibgrens.

-Moving on we’ll stop to look for other species we may only see in this area, such as the Cinnamon-breasted Warbler.
+Moving on we’ll stop for other species we may only see in this area, such as the Cinnamon-breasted Warbler.
 This dry country is very good for larks, so we should detect Stark’s, Sabota and Karoo Long-billed Larks.
 We’ll also hope for a sighting of the impressive Ludwig’s Bustard.
 We’ll stop at Solitaire, an isolated outpost with a small bakery famous for its apple pie.
-The trees surrounding the buildings can be a good place to see Rosy-Faced Lovebirds coming to drink at dripping taps as we defend our pie against Cape and Great Sparrows and Cape Starlings.
+The trees surrounding the buildings can be a good place to see Rosy-Faced Lovebird coming to drink at dripping taps as we defend our pie against Cape and Great Sparrows and Cape Starling.
 Although we’re in a remote part of the country, Sossusvlei is one of Namibia’s big tourist attractions – it is here where you can see those huge brick-red sand dunes that adorn the guide book pages.
 If time permits we’ll visit the dunes first in the afternoon when the low light creates dark, curving shadows that contrast with the deep red sand, offering endless photo opportunities.
 There are also birds to look for, and this will be our first chance for Dune Lark, a sandy-colored bird and Namibia’s only endemic, which can be found running fast over the dunes in search of insects.
 Elsewhere we may find Common Ostrich, Rüppell’s Korhaan, Greater Kestrel and Mountain Wheatear.
 Night in Sesriem area.

 Birds are not numerous en route, but we’ll look for two in particular.
 The striking pale Namib form of Tractrac Chat lives out in this harsh land and can appear as an almost pure white bird sitting on low vegetation.
 It shares this environment with small flocks of Gray’s Lark, which scurry over the sand in search of seeds.
 We’ll also search some open gravel fields for Burchell’s Courser.

 We should reach the coast and the seaside town of Walvis Bay in the afternoon, and after checking in to our hotel we’ll take our first look at the lagoon.
 One thing is certain – there will be lots of birds – tens of thousands of them in fact, but how close they are will depend on the tide.
-Immediately obvious are the pink Lesser Flamingos stretching to the horizon, with smaller numbers of Greater Flamingos among them and very large flocks of Cape Cormorants constantly streaming up and down the lagoon.
-Less numerous will be the noisy African Black Oystercatchers, while Great White Pelicans can often be found right up on the boulevard that borders the lagoon.
+Immediately obvious are the pink Lesser Flamingos stretching to the horizon, with smaller numbers of Greater Flamingos among them, and very large flocks of Cape Cormorants constantly streaming up and down the lagoon.
+Less numerous will be the noisy African Black Oystercatcher, while Great White Pelican can often be found right up on the boulevard that borders the lagoon.
 Night at Walvis Bay.

 If we have not seen Dune Lark, we’ll have another chance near Walvis Bay, and there are also some great places to see Gray’s Lark as the strip of desert that runs inland behind the coast is much to their liking.
 We may also travel up the coast to Swakopmund to search for Bank Cormorant and explore places around Walvis Bay for Red-Faced Mousebird, Orange River White-eye and African Reed Warbler.
 Of course, being on the coast it would be a crime not to take dinner at least one night at a fine local seafood restaurant.
 Night in Walvis Bay.

 Day 6: We’ll leave the coast and head inland, hoping to make a detour to see an ancient and structurally unique plant, the Welwitschia, found only in the costal desert plains of Namibia and Angola.
 If we still haven’t seen Herero Chat, we’ll make another detour to visit Spitzkoppe, a gigantic inselberg where the species resides.
-Other birds in this area include Pale-winged Starlings and Rosy-faced Lovebird, while Verreaux’s Eagles can be seen overhead.
+Other birds in this area include Pale-winged Starling and Rosy-faced Lovebird, while Verreaux’s Eagle can be seen overhead.

 Our day’s final destination is the Erongo Mountains.
 Our lodge is located amid superb habitat – a wonderful mix of scrub and mature trees woven in and around the smooth red rocks.
 There are some special birds here, and in particular we hope to see the rare Hartlaub’s Spurfowl, whose strident calls echo around the rocky habitat at dawn.
 We’ll also search for the smart White-tailed Shrike, a striking black-and-white bird that is restricted to Namibia and parts of Angola.
-As darkness falls the yelping calls of Freckled Nightjar start to fill the air, and we stand a good chance of seeing them as they flit around the lodge lights.
+As darkness falls the yelping calls of Freckled Nightjar start to fill the air and we stand a good chance of seeing them as they flit around the lodge lights.
 Night in Erongo Mountains.

 Day 7: We’ll have a pre-breakfast walk around the lodge grounds.
 As well as actually seeing Hartlaub’s Spurfowl, there should be Red-billed Spurfowl, Green-winged Pytilia, White-browed Scrub Robin, Rockrunner, and Black-faced Waxbill among others.